ying-ge/MyGames/README.md

 This repository is a static front-end site:

 - Quickest option: double-click `index.html` to launch the hub.
-- Recommended: serve the folder via a local static server (enables PWA / Service Worker features used in `game_typing`).
+- Recommended: serve the folder via a local static server (unlocks any Service Worker or PWA features).

 Common approaches: